Dinerell/MinecoloniesWiki/source/tutorials/schematics.md

 ### How to create upgradable decoration schematics?

 Add the [deco controller](../../source/items/decocontroller) somewhere in the schematic with the name of the schematic, where you'll put it in the file directory, and its level.
-Make sure to actually put the decoration in that file path, but only after scanning - don't include the path in the scan name.
+Make sure to actually put the decoration in that file path, but only after scanning - don't include the path in the scan name and do not change the anchor block in this case, as if you do, the decoration won’t be upgradable!

 ![Upgradable Decos](../../assets/images/tutorial/upgradabledecos.png)